zcorpan/html-parser-book/manuscript/1-introduction.md

 It's weird, though.
 If you look at the two examples above, you'll notice that their respective markups start the same — both of them start with this markup:

-{line-numbers=off}
 ~~~~~~~~
 <!DOCTYPE html><em><p>X
 ~~~~~~~~

 Yet the end result is quite different, with one of the elements (the p) having different parents in the two cases.
 So when do the browsers decide what to do?
 They can't be buffering content up and deciding what to do later, since that would break incremental rendering.
 So what exactly is going on?

 Well, let's check.
-What do Mozilla and Safari do for **that truncated piece of markup?
+What do Mozilla and Safari do for that truncated piece of markup?

 Mozilla